robert-westenberger/knowledgebase/docker/networking.md

 ## List networks
 `docker network ls`
 # Create a User-Defined Bridge
+Docker comes with a default bridge network named `bridge`.
+Any container you run will be automatically attached to this bridge network.
+## Extra Features of User-Defined Bridge Networks

 # Attach a Container to a Network
 # Detach Containers From a Network
 # Get Rid of Networks